AppSpaceIT/PaylevenWebAppSharp/README.md

     PM> Install-Package PaylevenWebAppSharp

 Get a reference to the PaylevenWebApp class.
-The constructor takes a string parameter, which is the token you have been provided by Payleven, used to sign requests and verify response signatures.
+The constructor takes a string parameter, which is the token you have been provided by Payleven, used to sign requests and verify response signature.

 ```csharp
 using PaylevenWebAppSharp;